 We strongly oppose Gatwick's proposals.
 The airport has failed to demonstrate that there is a need for additional airport capacity or that the project would have net employment or economic benefits.
 The government's climate change advisers have made clear that there is no case for additional airport capacity in the UK and that any net expansion would have unacceptable climate impacts.
-The airport's CO_2 emissions would increase nearly 50% from 2018 levels and reach 5.5% of total UK emissions; both clearly incompatible with government policy.
 Expansion at Gatwick would also have other devastating consequences for local communities and people under flight paths: there would be more noise, more road and rail congestion, worse air quality and properties under flight paths would be devalued.
 The airport's proposals in each of these respects are unacceptable.
 There should be no expansion at Gatwick.